Mount Shasta

 “My Brother, if you will hand me your cup, I will give you a much more refreshing drink than spring water.”
 I obeyed, and instantly the cup was filled with a creamy liquid.
 Handing it back to me, he said: “Drink it”.

 According to the group’s teachings, ascended masters are believed to be individuals who have left the reincarnation cycle of re-embodiment.
-The “I AM” Activity Movement is the original ascended master teachings religious movement founded in the early 1930s by Guy Ballard and his wife Edna Anne Wheeler Ballard.
+The “I AM” Activity Movement is the original ascended master teachings religious movement.
+It was founded in the early 1930s by Guy Ballard and his wife Edna Anne Wheeler Ballard.
 It’s an offshoot of theosophy and a major forerunner of several New Age religions.
 The movement had up to a million followers by the late 1930s and is still active today albeit on a smaller scale.
 They are Christian and believe Jesus is one of the more important ascended masters.

 Embed from Getty Images